-• The school (or parent / carer) requests that the Local Authority carry out a statutory assessment of a child's needs.
-This is a legal process which sets out the provision for the child.

-- After the school / parent carer has sent in the request to the Local Authority, the LA will decide whether they think the child's needs, seem complex enough to need a statutory assessment.
-All professionals involved with the child write a report as part of the assessment outlining the child's needs.
+- The school (or parent / carer) requests that the Local Authority carry out a statutory assessment of a child's needs.
+This is a legal process which sets out the provision for the child. - After the school / parent carer has sent in the request to the Local Authority, the LA will decide whether they think the child's needs, seem complex enough to need a statutory assessment.
+All professionals involved with the child and parents/carers will write a report as part of the assessment outlining the child's needs.
 After the reports have all been sent in, the Local Authority will decide if the child's needs are severe, complex and lifelong.
 If this is the case and is agreed at a Local Authority professional panel, they will write an EHC Plan.
 If this is not the case, they will ask the school to continue with the support provided. - The EHC Plan will outline the provision that the child will receive.
-It will also have long and short term outcomes for the child.
-An additional adult may be used to support the child with whole class learning or provision may be made in small groups.
+This can include on occasion some 1:1 support amongst other small group work and class based support.
+The plan will also have long and short term outcomes for the child.
 The provision made is all dependent on the child's needs and the outcomes written by the LA in the EHC Plan.